-Peer tutoring is available in many subjects, including Behavioral Sciences, Communication, Computer Science, Foreign Language, Natural Sciences and Quantitative Sciences/Mathematics.
+Peer tutoring is available in many subjects, including Behavioral Sciences, Communication, Computer Science, World Language, Natural Sciences and Quantitative Sciences/Mathematics.

 Academic Coaching and Skills Workshops

 Academic coaches can help you set and meet your academic goals while maintaining a healthy school-life balance.
 In addition to working one-on-one with students, the academic coaches offer several workshops including implementing effective study strategies, surviving midterm and final exams, and developing good time management.

 Creating a Recipe for Success